3 Natural Ways To Strengthen Your Immune System This Year

 Strengthen your immune system with sleep.

 Your body uses sleep as a way to repair damage in your body.
-Like a necessary shut down, or cooling down of your system to prepare it for the next day’s work.
+It is like a necessary shut down or cooling down of your system to prepare it for the next day’s work.
 Your immune system tends to use the time to sleep to fight illness or sickness.

 Consider limiting screen time on your phones, laptops, or tablets.
+Try to limit your meeting times late at night and switch off.
 Less blue light from screens will help you fall asleep.
 You can also try to create more darkness in your room or use an eye mask.
 Dark environments improve the quality of your sleep.